 We drove up on the main heights to take a look over all.
 This was a very pleasing sight.
 We could see where the Missouri and the Mississippi came together.
 This water is pumped from the river into large vats or tanks.
 Lime and iron and other purifying chemicals are added to these.
 We could see where a large stream of lime and another stream of iron were running into the vats to be carried on into the water.
 We went into the pumping station, and of all the wonderful pieces of machinery we beheld.
 To give you some idea of the size and capacity of these pumps will give a few figures we got at the station.
 Each pump will deliver 30 million gallons of water in 24 hours.
 Each pump is 375 horse power.
 These were installed in 1895 by the Allis Chalmers Co.
 They are of the crank and fly wheel type.
 We stood and watched these pumps while in action.
 Down below us 45 to 50 feet was a large room containing machinery to operate these pumps.
 There is eight in all, but not all are used at one time.
 They can use one or any number that is needed at any time.
 There are three of these pumping stations.
 This is the number of gallons of water pumped at each station a week.
 Chain of Rocks 840,790,000.
 Bissels Point 496,118,020.
 Baden 314,75,600.
 This gives one some idea of the amount of water it takes for use in this city.
 This water is run thro these purifying tanks, then run into a large outside tank, there is 8 of these 28835 rods in length and width and 8 ft deep.
 Each one contains different chemicals and is let from one tank to the other during the process.
 One can easily see the difference in each tank of water.
 It is finally pumped into a clearing station before it is forced into the city for use.
 No one can realize the vast importance of these purifying plants until they see this awful muddy water that comes from the Mississippi.
 We were very fortune to be there at a time when they were cleaning one of these receiving tanks, It is amazing, the mud and sediment that collects in these tanks.
 The mud was from four to five feet deep in places.
 A part of this tank had been cleaned.
 They had tractors and teams busy at work removing this mud.
-These are cleaned ever 6 months.
+These are cleaned every6 months.
 The men that invented this chemicals for purifying were brothers.
 They have worked so long and unceasingly at this one thing that both have lost their mind.
 It surely seems a pity that when one works so faithfully for the welfare of others and accomplishes such a wonderful fete as this one is, not to be able to enjoy the reward for such a service.